These protein overnight oats pack 30+ grams of protein into a creamy, grab-and-go breakfast you prep in 5 minutes the night before. ♡

 - Add toppings right before eating.
 Berries and granola get soggy if they sit in the oats overnight.

-- These keep in the fridge for up to 4 days.
+- These keep in the fridge for 4 to 5 days in an airtight container.
 Make a batch of 5 jars on Sunday and you have breakfast for the whole week.

 - If you don’t have protein powder, double the Greek yogurt for extra protein instead.